avioli/uni_links/README.md

 Feel free to examine tha example app in the example directory for Deep Links (Android) and Custom URL schemes (iOS).

+The following steps are not Flutter specific, but platform specific.
+You might be able to find more in-depth guides elsewhere online, by searching about App Links or Deep Links on Android; Universal Links or Custom URL schemas on iOS.

 #### For Android